 Step 4: Time to tie Dye the hoodie with avocados!

 Once your dye bath looks nice and dark, turn the heat off and fish all the skins and pits out of the water with a slotted spoon.

-Really make an effort to get all the pieces out, they can leave weird spots on your sweatshirt if you don’t.
+Really make an effort to get all the pieces out.
+If you leave any avocado bits in while the fabric soaks, it can leave weird irregular spots on your sweatshirt.

 Carefully submerge your bundled up hoodie down into the avocado dye.
 Mine mostly stayed under but one side wanted to float a little.
 Just poke it down every once and awhile to make sure it gets evenly dyed.

 I let mine sit in the dye for about an hour and a half.
-I think you could leave it in for up to three hours and possibly get a slightly darker color, but I was too impatient to wait that long.
+I think you could leave it in for up to three hours and possibly get different results and a slightly darker color, but I was too impatient to wait that long.